Home Blog 18Birdies vs Golfshot vs TheGrint: Which Wins in 2026?

 Stat tracking

-- 18Birdies Premium: Adds a bit more stat depth and an AI caddie for club recommendations - Golfshot Premium: Has club recommendations and hazard yardages but stat depth is similar to the free tier - TheGrint: Stats are functional, focused on handicap-relevant metrics
+- 18Birdies Premium layers in an AI caddie for club recommendations and a bit more stat depth. - Golfshot Premium has club recommendations and hazard yardages but stat depth is similar to the free tier. - TheGrint keeps stats functional and focused on the metrics that feed into handicap calculations.

 Pricing

 All three are reasonable.
 Golfshot Pro and TheGrint Pro are the cheapest.
-18Birdies Premium costs the most but offers the most features.
+18Birdies Premium costs the most but you also get the most features for the money.

-This is the reason your handicap doesn’t drop even though you use one of these apps religiously.
+This is why most golfers’ handicaps don’t move even though they’ve been using one of these apps religiously for two years.
 Tracking your rounds shows you what happened.
 It doesn’t fix anything.

-See the Performance Hub — full short game assessment with Short Game Handicap.
+See the Performance Hub — full short game assessment with Short Game Handicap and a personalised practice plan.

 Performance Hub →